ProctorU/hootstrap/README.md

 ## Credits

-Nest is maintained and funded by [ProctorU](https://twitter.com/ProctorU), a simple online proctoring service that allows you to take exams or certification tests at home.
+Hootstrap is maintained and funded by [ProctorU](https://twitter.com/ProctorU), a simple online proctoring service that allows you to take exams or certification tests at home.